Chanelle Hayes

-Chanelle Jade Hayes (née Sinclair, born 11 November 1987) is an English television personality, model, singer and businesswoman.
-She was a student at NEW College, Pontefract, West Yorkshire, studying Spanish, music and English before becoming well known by appearing on the Channel 4 reality series Big Brother in 2007, when she was 19.
-She currently runs a cake making business in Wakefield, along with performing occasional media work.
+Chanelle Jade Hayes (née Sinclair; born 11 November 1987) is an English reality television personality, media personality, model and singer.
+She is best known for her appearance on the eighth series of the Channel 4 reality television series Big Brother UK in 2007.

 Early life

-Hayes was born Chanelle Jade Sinclair in 1987 in Wythenshawe, a suburb of Manchester, England.
-Her mother, Andrea Sinclair, a 32-year-old prostitute, was murdered by client Keith Pollard on 5 April 1988, when Hayes was not quite five months old.
-Hayes was then put up for adoption and was brought up in Wakefield, West Yorkshire by Christine and Harry Hayes.
+Hayes was born Chanelle Jade Sinclair in 1987, in Wythenshawe, Manchester, England.
+Her mother, Andrea Sinclair, was a 32-year-old prostitute who was murdered by a client named Keith Pollard on 5 April 1988, when Hayes was not quite five months old.
+Hayes was then put up for adoption and was brought up in Wakefield, West Yorkshire by adoptive parents, Christine and Harry Hayes.